blockchain-unica/rosetta-smart-contracts/contracts/token_transfer/README.md

 - **withdraw**, which allows the receiver to withdran any amount of the token deposited in the contract.

-Note: in EVM based systems, the token is implemented by importing Openzeppelin ERC20 token.
-This implies that the deposit function of the TokenTransfer can be activated only after calling the ERC20's "approve" function to specify the address of the  address of TokenTransfer.
+Note: in EVM based systems, the token is implemented by importing an Openzeppelin ERC20 token.
+This implies that the deposit function of the TokenTransfer can be activated only after calling the ERC20's "approve" function to specify the address of the TokenTransfer.